 Proposal Kit has a program called a wizard that assembles all the pages into a professional-looking proposal, and the company also sells all kinds of designs, called graphic skins, that we can choose from.
 So I jotted a note about how the proposal should look and 'feel' to the readers - should we choose a sophisticated design scheme created by a pro (Proposal Kit), should we put our own logo on every page, or both?
 I will sound so knowledgeable when I run that query past the boss.

 After an hour or so, I had a list of information I needed to collect and questions I needed to ask others within the company, as well as advice that I was going to pass along.
 I could see the proposal writing path laid out before me like it was lit up with runway lights.
 Of course the writing was going to take some time, but I could see exactly how I needed to do it.
 Proposal Kit was going to make me look like a genius.

 suggestions for what to write.
 That's really helpful to have something for proposal writing rather than a blank space."

 I had to get my hands on the Proposal Kit products.
 They were very reasonably priced, so I just told the department that I needed Proposal Kit and the Wizard for my writing projects, and with their permission and the company credit card, I placed my order and downloaded the products.
 I'm already half way through writing the proposal and I'll easily finish before my deadline.
 Now, my hardest decision is whether to share my discovery of Proposal Kit with others in my company, or keep it my own secret weapon.
 Either way, I'm expecting to get a big raise when review time comes around again.

-By Jade Austin
+Customer Review - Jade Austin